-Moving from the right 2nd intercostal space (A for aortic valve), to the left 2nd intercostal space (P for pneumonic valve) to the left 4th intercostal space (T for tricuspid valve) to the lateral aspect of the fifth intercostal space (M for mitral valve).
+Moving from the right 2nd intercostal space (A for aortic valve) to the left 2nd intercostal space (P for pulmonic valve) to the left 4th intercostal space (T for tricuspid valve) to the lateral aspect of the fifth intercostal space (M for mitral valve).

-With the diaphragm listen at each point for several seconds.
-Additionally, listen at the 3rd intercostal space near the left sternal boarder (Erb’s Point) where aortic and pulmonic sounds can be appreciated at the same time.
+With the diaphragm, listen at each point for several seconds.
+Additionally, listen at the 3rd intercostal space near the left sternal border (Erb’s Point) where aortic and pulmonic sounds can be appreciated at the same time.
 Erb’s point is not used frequently.

 S2 is made of aortic and pulmonic valve sounds and marks the end of systole and the beginning of diastole.
 S2 splits under normal physiological conditions and in several disease states.
-During inhalation pulmonic valve closure is delayed.
-The aortic valves (A2) shuts first and then the pulmonic valve (P2) shuts.
+During inhalation, pulmonic valve closure is delayed.
+The aortic valve (A2) shuts first and then the pulmonic valve (P2) follows.
 The valves close in unison on expiration.

-The third heart sound S4 is “atrial gallop” that follows S2 after a short pause, in late diastole, during active left ventricular filling.
+The fourth heart sound, S4, is “atrial gallop” that follows S2 after a short pause, in late diastole, during active left ventricular filling.
 S4 is almost always abnormal.
-It is the result of a non-compliant left ventricle and is heard in hypertrophic ventricles, fibrosis, and early phase myocardial infarction.
+It is the result of a non-compliant left ventricle and is heard in hypertrophic ventricles, fibrosis and early phase of myocardial infarction.